Tedlion/llvm-project/clang-tools-extra/class-wrapper/README.md

 };
 };  // test_plat::dut::sta
 ```
-- Pre-compiled headers when compiling the transferred project.
-(Not the function of this tool)

 ### For Headers:
 - Delete all declarations, include type, function and variable declarations.
 - What's remaining?
 Macros, anything else?
-- Move inline function definitions to new headers.
+- Move inline function definitions to new modules.

 ### For Sources:
-- Include new headers and using namespace at beginning
+- Import modules and using namespace at beginning
-- Delete all declarations, include type, function and variable declarations.
+- Delete all declarations, including type, function and variable declarations.
 - Add class name before all function definitions.

 ## Check Code Consistency _(Advanced)_:
-If a type is completely same among all module types, it is regarded to be **consistent**, and it is supposed to be put in common namespace.
+If a type is completely same among all dut types, it is regarded to be **consistent**, and it is supposed to be put in common namespace.
 To be more specific, a pointer type is considered to be consistent if and only if the pointed type is consistent.
 A struct is considered to be consistent if and only if all its fields, including **types and names**, are consistent.

 A non-local variable is considered to be consistent if and only if its type and name is consistent.
 A consistent non-local variable is supposed to be put in base class.